 How often do the gambling laws in Canada change?

 Gambling laws in Canada haven’t had any major changes for some time now - not since back in the 90s’ have there been any genuinely significant changes.
 This is mainly due to the fact the laws that govern each of the 10 Canadian provinces vary a lot.
-But, as betting landscape changes Is sports betting legal in Canada today, or are things still changing?
+But, as the betting landscape changes Is sports betting legal in Canada today, or are things still changing?

 Check provincial laws